pardeepiww/eagleagent-crm-integration/README.md

 Go to the plugin settings page
 Go to the Plugin editor
 Select the Plugin to Edit
-Enter the API keys provided by eagleagent.com.au Update the Plugin and You Go.
+Enter the API keys provided by eagleagent.com.au (You can replace YourKey:KeyValue with your provided details in the whole file)
+Update the Plugin and You Go.

 # Shortcodes